Activities and Programs

 Butterfly Series: Monarch Butterfly Stewardship in Bommer Canyon

-Please join IRC staff water milkweed and nectar plants for the Monarch butterfly in Bommer Canyon.
+Please join IRC staff plant milkweed and nectar plants for the Monarch butterfly in Bommer Canyon.
 With your help we will create islands of Milkweed and nectar plants that will help support the seasonal migration of Monach butterflies.
 We may be using shovels and small handheld tools.
 No experience necessary.

 Butterfly Series: Monarch Butterfly Stewardship in Bommer Canyon